sonatype/docker-nexus3/README.md

 with Docker.
 See [Managing Data in Containers](https://docs.docker.com/userguide/dockervolumes/) for additional information.

-  1. *Use a data volume container*.
-Since data volumes are persistent until no containers use them, a container can created specifically for this purpose.
+  1. *Use a data volume*.
+Since data volumes are persistent until no containers use them, a volume can be created specifically for this purpose.
 This is the recommended approach.

   ```